Lobos Island: Tourism

 The island is a popular location for day trips for tourists visiting from Fuerteventura who have an interest in flora, fauna and geology.

 Regular boat services ferry passengers from Corralejo harbour during daylight hours.
 To protect the natural landscape from human impact, access is limited to restricted areas and to a series of walking trails, marked by directional signs to protect the conservation areas.
 The paths take visitors from the boat jetty through a varied landscape, including to the lighthouse at Punto Martino and to the top of the caldera.
 There is a small, sheltered sea lagoon, Playa de la Concha, with a sandy beach for bathing.

-Visitors, before 2007, could ask for authorisation from Fuerteventura local government's environment office to camp on the island, for a maximum of three nights, in one permitted location known as "El carpintero".
+Before 2007, visitors could ask for authorisation from the Fuerteventura local government's environment office to camp on the island, for a maximum of three nights, in one permitted location known as "El carpintero".
 Since 2007 it is prohibited to camp on the island.